 Offer Puzzles.
 Spoiling dogs means “treating” our dogs in special ways, but we don’t want to “love them to death” by making them fat with too many calories.
 It doesn’t take much to treat dogs, especially when you offer pungent tidbits inside a puzzle dispenser.
 That encourages dogs to use their brains, too—yet another loving bonus.

 Keep Teeth Clean.
-Most dogs get bored with the same old food and relish a tidbit that makes them feel special.
 Some treats also keep those fangs clean and bright, too.
-Nothing says “love” more than keeping dogs healthy, because it means more years together.
+Nothing says “love” more than keeping dogs’ teeth healthy, because it means more years together.
 February is National Pet Dental Health Month, and pets have many dental issues in common with people.
 Have you scheduled a dental check up yet for your furry wonders?

-Boost Health With Supplements.
-Healthy dogs might not need extra help, but when your veterinarian suggests more is needed supplements may be just the ticket.
+Boost Wags with Treats.
+Healthy treats in moderation really get tails wagging.
+The key, though, means you don’t overdo the yummies.
 A variety is available that do everything from keep teeth clean to aid creaky old dog arthritis (check with your vet for the best for your doggo).
-And if your table food is healthy, there’s nothing wrong with sharing a treat from your plate (Bravo made me write that!).
+And if your table food is healthy, there’s nothing wrong with sharing a treat from your plate (Shadow made me write that!).

 Give A Gift.
 Some dogs can’t get enough of toys, while others prefer treats or a game at the dog park.
-You know your dogs best so indulge them with a new chew toy, stuffed animal, or a day at the park.
-During these hot days of summer, try filling a kiddy wading pool for water-loving pups to splash and cool off.
+You know your dogs best, so indulge them with a new chew toy, stuffed animal, or a day at the park.

 Schedule Love Time.
-In our busy lives, we often put off “extras” until later or offer less valuable substitutes like tossing a treat when a dog asks for attention.
+In our busy lives, we often put off “extras” until later or offer less valuable substitutes, like tossing a treat when a dog asks for attention.
 While dogs love treats and toys, you can offer no greater love than sharing time with them.
-Every dog is different so figure out what delights the tail wiggles in your canine friend (Frisbee? tug games? laptime or grooming?) and put it on your daily schedule.
+Every dog is different, so figure out what delights the tail wiggles in your canine friend (Frisbee? tug games? laptime or grooming?) and put it on your daily schedule.

 Offer A Doggy Condo.
-A variety of kennels and crates come in various sizes and styles to fit your dog’s needs as well as your decorating ideas–like the ecoFLEX crate, above.
+A variety of kennels and crates come in various sizes and styles to fit your dog’s needs, as well as your decorating ideas–like the ecoFLEX crate, above.
 You can situate the crate in a back room, or in the middle of the action in the living area.
 A decorative throw rug placed over the top of wire crates turns them into stylish furniture accents while giving the dog some privacy.
 To make it extra special, why not add a special bowl inside the crate where you can leave treat “surprises” now and then to make the space even more welcoming.
 Start pups early to teach them the crate is a happy place.